A Chat with Terrie Lloyd about the Japan Journey

 An Introduction

-It’s highly unlikely that any foreign professional in Japan or any bilingual native Japanese professional would not know Daijob.com.
+It’s highly unlikely that any foreign professional in Japan or any bilingual native Japanese professional do not know Daijob.com.
 Similarly, it is highly unlikely that any professional who has spent a few years would not know Terrie Lloyd – the founder of Daijob.com.

 He often tries to conduct seminars and give interviews to inspire young entrepreneurs to excel and thrive.
 Here is one inspiring one affirming his story – An open-hearted conversation of Terrie with Ankita of ReachExt K.K., the parent company of EJable.com, about the Japan journey & experiences and the career journey.